 |Is friendly and sensitive to others’ feelings/emotions||Is held back by fear of being disliked|

 |Learns best when sharing or collaborating||Reacts poorly to criticism either perceived or real|

 |Learns best when given leeway to be independent and creative||Struggles when working with perfectionists or to tight deadlines|

 We all bring different talents and perspectives to our jobs.
-Because our thinking styles further amplify how we respond in the work environment, it is important to not only know and understand our own unique thinking styles, but those of our co-workers as well.
+Because your thinking style further amplifies how you respond in the work environment, it is important to not only know and understand your own unique thinking styles but those of your co-workers as well.
 This can greatly improve internal communications, employee development, and customer relations.

 If you’d like to take time to identify your primary and secondary thinking styles, feel free to reach out to us and we’ll send you a link to a simple test that will help you assess what kind of thinker you are.